skjha1/Data-Structure-Algorithm-Programs/src/cpp/STL/Readme.md

 # STL Resources

 * In STL mainly we are having
-  1. Algorithm : ***Algorithm act on containers and provide means for various operations for the contents of the containers.***
+  1. Algorithm : ***Algorithm act on containers and provide means for various operations for the contents of the containers***
-  2. Containers : ***Containers or container classes store objects and data. ***
+  2. Containers : ***Containers or container classes store objects and data.***
   3. Functions : ***Functors allow the working of the associated function to be customized with the help of parameters to be passed.***
   4. Iterators : ***Iterators are used for working upon a sequence of values.
 They are the major feature that allow generality in STL.***